 The labour market outcomes of migrant workers are typically different from those of native workers.
-Several factors may be responsible for this, the main of which are usually identified in the different educational/skill levels – in general, the different socio-demographic background – and the lack of fluency in the host-country language.
-However, even when comparing migrants with native-born individuals homogeneous in terms of observed characteristics, other unobservable factors – e.g. the non-transferability of skills that migrants have acquired in their home country; discriminatory practices excluding migrants from the most qualifying jobs; attitudes of migrants who might be available to accept low-skilled or low-paid jobs where demand is high and the supply of local manpower is scarce – may still be responsible for different labour market patterns and outcomes.
+Several factors may be responsible for this, usually identified in the various educational/skill levels – generally, the different socio-demographic backgrounds – and the lack of fluency in the host-country language.
+However, even when comparing migrants with native-born individuals homogeneous in terms of observed characteristics, other unobservable factors – e.g. the non-transferability of skills that migrants have acquired in their home country; discriminatory practices excluding migrants from the most qualifying jobs, attitudes of migrants who might be available to accept low-skilled or low-paid jobs where demand is high and the supply of local workforce is scarce – may still be responsible for different labour market patterns and outcomes.

 If you do not have Adobe® Acrobat® Reader, which is required to read this document, you can download it free from the Adobe Website.